-Description Two storey mid terraced house (ex Local Authority).

-Accommodation Ground Floor:

-Lounge, Dining Room and Kitchen.

-First Floor:

-Bedroom 1, Bedroom 2, Bedroom 3 and Shower Room with w.c.

-Gross internal floor area (m2) 79m2 or thereby. -------------------------------- ------------------

-Neighbourhood and location The property is situated in an established residential development of Local Authority type housing, in the Locharbriggs suburb of Dumfries convenient to adequate facilities.

-Age It is estimated that the property was constructed circa 1960.

-Dry and sunny.
+Description One and a half storey detached house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Kitchen, Bedroom 1, Bedroom 2, Bedroom 3 and Shower Room with w.c.
+First/Attic Room: Bedroom 4 and Bedroom 5 (both with En-suite Shower Room and w.c.).
+Gross internal floor area (m2) 134m2 or thereby (attic rooms with sloping ceilings measured to 1.5m height).
+Neighbourhood and location The property is situated in an established residential district convenient to Dumfries town centre amenities.
+There is a vacant school building adjacent.
+Age It is estimated that the property was constructed circa 1970.
+Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is shared with No. 14 Little Brae, and is of brick roughcast construction with lead flashings, concrete coping and clay pot.
+The chimney is of brick pointed construction with lead flashings and metal flue terminal.

-Weather

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in profiled concrete interlocking tiles, with tiled ridging and pointed verges.
-Access into the attic roof space is gained through a ceiling hatch on the landing.
-The roof is of timber frame construction overlaid with fibreboard sarking, and there is a felt membrane beneath the slates.
-Insulation has been laid above the ceilings, although the insulation depth falls short of current minimum recommended levels.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+The main roof is pitched and laid in profiled concrete interlocking tiles, with tiled ridging and plastic verges.
+Access into the apex roof space is gained through a ceiling hatch on the landing, and a limited and partial inspection of the eaves was also carried out.
+The roof is of timber frame construction.
+Insulation has been laid above the rafters, and there is also insulation above the flat ceilings.
+There is a flat rubberoid covered roof over the entrance vestibule Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are formed in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, which are roughcast and part rendered externally.
+The main walls are of cavity brick construction which are roughcast and part pointed externally.
+The walls have been drilled to install cavity insulation.
+Fresh air intakes on the base of the walls provide ventilation to the sub-floor areas.